natelandau/jdfile/README.md

 -   I could go on and on...

 Additionally, even if the filenames were normalized, filing documents manually is a pain.

-### Enter filemanager

-`filemanager` normalizes filenames based on your preferences.
-It will:

--   Remove special characters
--   Trim multiple separators (`word----word` becomes `word-word`)
--   Normalize to `lowercase`, `uppercase`, or `titlecase`
--   Normalize to a common word separator (`_`, `-`, ` `)
--   Replace all `.jpeg` extensions to `.jpg`
--   Remove common stopwords
--   Parse the filename for a date in many different formats
--   Remove or reformat the date and add it the the beginning of the filename
--   Avoid overwriting files by adding a unique integer when renaming/moving
--   more...

-`filemanager` can organize your files into folders.

--   File into directory trees following the [Johnny Decimal](https://johnnydecimal.com) system
--   Parse files and folder names looking for matching terms
--   Uses [nltk](https://www.nltk.org) to lookup synonyms to improve matching
--   Add `.filemanager` files to directories containing a list of words that will match files

 ## Install